igrishaev/f/README.md

 f.achain(model, 'office', 'department', 'chief', 'name')
 >>> John

-# Now imagine the `department` field is nullable ans has NULL in the DB:
+# Now imagine the `department` field is nullable and has NULL in the DB:
 f.achain(model, 'office', 'department', 'chief', 'name')
 >>> None
 ```